 Northeastern provides support to undocumented students and students of mixed-status families by advocating for broader protections and opportunities—such as Deferred Action for Childhood Arrivals (DACA).
-We also provide DACA students with access to financial support through private scholarships and grants.
+We also provide DACA students with access to financial support through work-study, private scholarships, and grants.

 Services for undocumented students

 - WeCare: an extended network of support services that provides help and encouragement to Northeastern students who are experiencing challenges in their personal or academic life